vieanderes/the-community-festival/README.md

 ## 🌟 The Vision

-Lumina Festival is more than a game - it's:
+The Community Festival is more than a game - it's:

 - 🧘 **A digital meditation garden** that creates calm
 - 📖 **A teacher of values** through beautiful gameplay